5 Most Effective Salmon Fishing Rigs Used By Salmon Guides

 An overly large hook is easily noticeable to the salmon, while a small hook may go unnoticed but fails to provide adequate penetration and grip on the fish.

-You need to use the right-sized hook based on the size of your bait.
-So, unless you only use one bait and one size, you need multiple-sized hooks ranging from size 2 to size 10.
+I use the right-sized hook based on the size of the bait I am using.
+I need multiple-sized hooks ranging from size two to size ten when salmon fishing.

 Bait and hook size